Xitee1/xitee1.github.io/docs/blog/posts/vhs-digitizing/part-1.md

 ### No signal at all / ffplay shows no noise

 _Note: If you've got a good connection and no tape is playing, it's normal that there is no noise._

 I've had a really weird issue that after powering on / rebooting the PC, there is just no signal at all.
 No noise.
 Nothing.
 Accidentally I found how to make it work: I need to put the PC to sleep (suspend) and then wake it up again.
 After that, the card works.

+Another cause can be a missing or not fully installed driver, especially after OS updates.
+Follow all the driver install steps again, including the permissions.